MoPatel30/Crypto-Cave-Landing-Page/README.md

 ## About

-A growing community for younger builders, engineers, researchers, and investors.
+A growing community of younger builders, engineers, researchers, and investors.
 Listen to the latest crypto-conversations and always be up to date.
 See what passionate builders are up to these days.
 Learn from "Crypto Talks" featuring conversations with industry professionals and experienced individuals.

 Apply now: https://techunity.dev/